 Every miscarriage is different; and there is no right way to feel about it.
 This leaflet looks at how your loss might affect you, your partner and other people in your life.
 It also suggests ways to help you through.

 Pregnancy loss - miscarriage, ectopic pregnancy or molar pregnancy - can be very distressing.
 The physical experience can be traumatic.
 But you have also experienced a loss.
-We hope that this leaflet will help you to understand and cope with your own feelings about your miscarriage as well as your partner’s.
-N.B.
-This leaflet includes partners of any gender.
+We hope that this leaflet will help you understand and cope with your own feelings about your loss as well as your partner’s.

 Miscarriage can be a very distressing experience for a couple, even they feel it in different ways.
 We hope that this leaflet will help you to understand and cope with your own feelings about your miscarriage as well as your partner’s.
 N.B.
 The leaflet 'Partners Too' is for partners of any gender.